DilanjanDK7/fMRI-Processing-Pipeline-Epilepsy/docs/pipeline_details.md

 ## License

-This software is provided under a private license.
-All rights reserved.
+This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.